KhronosGroup/glTF/extensions/Khronos/KHR_materials_common/README.md

 * `al` – A constant amount of ambient light contribution coming from the scene, i.e. the sum of all ambient light values.

-Constant shading does not reflect light sources in the scene; therefore the common material properties `diffuse`, `reflective`, `reflectivity`, `specular` and `shininess` are not used.
+Constant shading does not reflect light sources in the scene; therefore the common material properties `diffuse`, `specular` and `shininess` are not used.
 All other properties from Table 1 apply.

 The following example defines a Constant lit material with an emissive texture and 50% opacity.